AviatrixSystems/terraform-provider-aviatrix/website/docs/d/aviatrix_vpc.html.markdown

 The **aviatrix_vpc** data source provides details about a specific VPC created by the Aviatrix Controller.

-This resource can prove useful when a module accepts any form of VPC detail as an input variable.
+This data source can prove useful when a module accepts any form of VPC detail as an input variable.
 For example, requiring a subnet CIDR specification when creating a gateway.

 ## Example Usage